 Where, despite the school having taken relevant and purposeful action to identify, assess and meet the Special Educational Needs and/or Disabilities of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
-The evidence gathered through the regular review of the DAF 2a My Plan will help the Local Authority (LA) in determining when this statutory assessment of needs is required.
+The evidence gathered through the regular review of the My Plan will help the Local Authority (LA) in determining when this statutory assessment of needs is required.
+(This will happen at Stage 5 of the Referral Pathway)

-Where a pupil has an Education Health and Care Plan (EHCP), the Local Authority must review the plan every twelve months as a minimum.
+Where a pupil has an Education Health and Care Plan (EHC), the Local Authority must review the plan every twelve months as a minimum.
 Schools have a duty to co-operate so LITTLETOWN School will hold annual review meetings on the behalf of Devon LA and complete the appropriate paperwork for this process.